JTCyberTech/Cybersecurity-Home-Labs/Guided-Labs/Coursera/AWS S3 Basics/Readme.md

 Upon completing this task, I had attained a fundamental comprehension of the entire project's scope.
 Additionally, I successfully generated an S3 Bucket, achieving the following objectives:

 - Gained insight into the workings of an S3 Bucket.
-- Created my inaugural S3 Bucket.
+- Created my first S3 Bucket.

 <h2></h2>